carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

-To initialize our OptimizeLayer we pass it a reference to the CompileLayer below (standard practice for layers), and we initialize the OptimizeFunction using a lambda.
-In the lambda, we just call out to the "optimizeModule" function that we will define below.
+To initialize our OptimizeLayer we pass it a reference to the CompileLayer below (standard practice for layers), and we initialize the OptimizeFunction using a lambda that calls out to an "optimizeModule" function that we will define below.

 .. code-block:: c++